TruelyThea/trollegle-client/README.md

-This is an extendable trollegle client written in JavaScript.
-Another (SimpeClient.java) is included in the [trollegle repository](https://gitlab.com/jtrygva/trollegle).
+This is an extensible trollegle client written in JavaScript.
+Another (`SimpeClient.java`) is included in the [trollegle repository](https://gitlab.com/jtrygva/trollegle).

 To run this, you must have [node.js](https://nodejs.org) installed.
-In your clone of the repository (you may download the zip file instead) you must call `npm install`.
-Then call `node client` to start the client.
+In your clone or copy of the repository you must call `npm install`.
+Then call `npm start` or `node index` to start the client.

 After the client is running, call `/-navigate` for help with the UI and call `/-help full` for a list of commands, and a general description.

+### Feature Comparison ###

-This client doesn't support tor circuits at the moment, but besides that it supports all of the features of SimpleClient.java.
+This client doesn't support tor circuits at the moment, but besides that it supports all of the features of `SimpleClient.java`.
 It also supports features that aren't included in SimpleClient:

 * actual file logging with `/-out` instead of having to rely on standard output redirection in the execution line.